Antarpreet/Burger-Builder-ReactJs-Thunk/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a simple React.js project which uses: <br/><br/>
+- React.js with Redux,
+- Redux Thunk,
+- Firebase for database and autentication.
+- React Router,
+- Lazy Loading
+- Jest and Enzyme for testing.

 ## Available Scripts